AmazeCom/AmazeCom.github.io/cpanel_multiphp_config.md

 [Amaze](https://www.amaze.com.au/) defaults to using `suphp` for all versions of PHP.

-Each domain can be individually configured to use a specific version of PHP and to either use `php-fpm` or not. &nbsp; If it is configured not to use `php-fpm` then the PHP will be run using the system wide selected handler for that version of php (for [Amaze](https://www.amaze.com.au/) that usually means `suphp`). &nbsp; Like with `dso` only the cPanel EA4 versions (`ea-phpXX`) are allowed to run under `php-fpm`.
+Each domain can be individually configured to use a specific version of PHP and to either use `php-fpm` or not. &nbsp; If it is not configured to use `php-fpm` then the PHP will be run using the system wide selected handler for that version of php (for [Amaze](https://www.amaze.com.au/) that usually means `suphp`). &nbsp; Like with `dso` only the cPanel EA4 versions (`ea-phpXX`) are allowed to run under `php-fpm`.

 There are currently
 ([cPanel version 68](https://documentation.cpanel.net/pages/viewpage.action?pageId=2449480))
-are number of bugs and caveats to be aware of:
+a number of bugs and caveats to be aware of:

 - Only the superuser can change whether a domain is using `php-fpm` or not. &nbsp; If you wish to change this for a particular domain on an [Amaze](https://www.amaze.com.au/) hosted cPanel